Dmgvol/UE_Modding/BasicModding/EditingUmaps.md

 ![](/Media/stove/stove3.png)

-Additionally, Stove allows to editing of default values of objects, both blueprints and native UE components such as this desk lamp blueprint.
+Additionally, Stove allows of editing of default values of selected objects, both blueprints and native UE components such as this desk lamp blueprint (spawn instance values, not global).

 ![](/Media/stove/stove4.png)